 Sprint vs T-Mobile - In This Guide

 Sprint (also known as Sprint Corporation) is the fourth largest network in the United States, serving some 60.2 million customers as of October 2016.
-Sprint happens to provide service not only through itself but through various wireless sub-branches, such as Boost Mobile (you can read more about Boost Mobile's plans here).
-Sprint is known to carry the latest and greatest phones from both the iPhone and Android lines.
+Sprint happens to provide wireless service not only through itself but through various wireless sub-branches, such as Boost Mobile (you can read more about Boost Mobile's plans here).
+The Sprint network is known to carry the latest and greatest phones from both the iPhone and Android lines.

 Sprint is also not exactly known for exceptional customer service.
 According to the Benchmarks By Company chart from the American Customer Satisfaction Index, Sprint's ACSI score falls 4 points below T-Mobile's score of 74.
 As of 2016, the American Customer Satisfaction Index score was 70, a 1.4 percent increase from the previous year.